stevenrobertson/sd-docs/report/flame_algorithm.md

 3. The term **contraction mapping** refers to a mapping which maps two points closer together.
 The distance between these points is uniformly shrunk.
 This contraction will be seen when performing the classic Sierpinski Triangle problem.[4]
 The properties above can be proved by the Contraction Mapping Theorem and because of this proves the convergence of the linear iterated function system presented in this section.

 ###Chaos Game
+\label{chaosgamesection}
 The most common way of constructing an Iterated Function System is referred to as the *chaos game* as coined by Michael Barnsley.
 Our initial fractal flame algorithm will also use this approach.
 In the *chaos game* a random point on the plane[^plane] is selected.
 Next, one of the affine transformations to describe the system is then applied to this point and the resulting point is then plotted.
 The procedure is repeated for N iterations where N is left up to the user.
 Selection of the affine transformation to apply is either random (in the case of Sierpinski's triangle) or probabilistic (in the case of Barnsley's Fern).
-The more iterations you allow the chaos game to run for the more closely your resulting image resembles the iterated function system [TODO This is because Mote Carlo Sampling].
+The more iterations you allow the chaos game to run for the more closely your resulting image resembles the iterated function system.
 A flow chart of this procedure is found in Figure \ref{ifs_flowchart}.

+[TODO This is because Mote Carlo Sampling]

 \clrimfig{./flame/ifs_flowchart.png}{Flow chart of IFS Procedure}{ifs_flowchart}